-- 1. These 1,520,000,000 Shares were registered in the name of and beneficially owned by China ZhengTong Auto Services Holdings Limited (中國正通汽車服務控股有限公司). - 2.
-China ZhengTong Auto Services Holdings Limited (中國正通汽車服務控股有限公司) is owned by Joy Capital Holdings Limited as to 56.42% and Joy Capital Holdings Limited is deemed under the SFO to be interested in the Shares held by China ZhengTong Auto Services Holdings Limited. - 3.
-Mr. Wang Muqing and Mr. Wang Weize were the founders of the family trusts that own all the issued shares of Joy Capital Holdings Limited, which were deemed under the SFO to be interested in the Shares held by Joy Capital Holdings Limited.
-Credit Suisse Trust Limited in Guernsey is the trustee of these family trusts.
-The Wang family members are discretionary beneficiaries of these trusts. - 4.
-According to the disclosure of interests form filed by TX Capital (HK) Limited dated 31 July 2019, TX Capital (HK) Limited held 44,948,000 H Shares in the capacity as an investment advisor to TX Capital Value Fund.
+- 1. These 1,520,000,000 Shares were registered in the name of and beneficially owned by China ZhengTong Auto Services Holdings Limited (中國正通汽車服務控股有限公司). - According to the disclosure of interests form filed by Xingtai Capital Management Limited on 12 January 2021, Xingtai Capital Management Limited held 94,922,000 H Shares in the capacity as an investment manager to Xingtai China Master Fund, Canepa Funds ICAV - XINGTAI CHINA FUND and Milltrust International Investments SPC - Milltrust Xingtai China Fund SP. - 3.
+According to the disclosure of interests form filed by TX Capital (HK) Limited on 31 July 2019, TX Capital (HK) Limited held 44,948,000 H Shares in the capacity as an investment advisor to TX Capital Value Fund.
 Accordingly, it is deemed to be interested in the H shares of the Company held by TX Capital Value Fund.

-Save as disclosed above, as at 31 December 2019, the Directors are not aware of any other person (other than the Directors, Supervisors and chief executive of the Company) having any interests or short positions in the Shares or underlying Shares which were required to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO or to be recorded in the register required to be kept pursuant to section 336 of the SFO.
+Save as disclosed above, as at 31 December 2021, the Directors are not aware of any other person (other than the Directors, Supervisors and chief executive of the Company) having any interests or short positions in the Shares or underlying Shares which were required to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO or to be recorded in the register required to be kept pursuant to section 336 of the SFO.